Tampin (town): Bus and taxi

 Tampin was also once served by the Tampin Bus Terminal (also known as Pulau Sebang Bus Terminal), which is located between Jalan Perhentian Bas 1 and Jalan Perhentian Bas 2 near the Malacca-Negeri Sembilan border.
 The two-stories high terminal building for buses and taxis was constructed in the 1980s, but the site has been functioning as a bus terminal before that, with only a simple wooden hut serving as the terminal.

 The old bus terminal had officially ceased operation on 1 June 2025, and moved to the Pulau Sebang Sentral bus terminal, located near the Pulau Sebang/Tampin railway station.
 The site of the old bus terminal was handed over to Yenzoo (M) Sdn Bhd following a land swap deal between Yenzoo and the Malaccan government.

+Demographics

+The town of Tampin is wholly situated within the Repah state constituency, which had a population of 31,984 in 2020.
+Tampin is a Chinese-plurality town, with the Chinese community forming the largest ethnic group at 43%.
+The Bumiputeras make up 39%, while the Indian community is notably accounting close to 17%, contributing to a notably diverse and balanced ethnic structure.
+However no single group holds an absolute majority.

 Education

 There are 6 government elementary schools and 4 government secondary schools located in or near the main town area of Tampin.
 Schools that located outside of the state border of Negeri Sembilan are not included in the list.